koyuul/koyuul/README.md

 Hi!
 I'm Kyle!

 I am a web developer, specializing in the front-end, but I'm also comfortable with the full MERN stack.
-I am learning C++ through satellite development, with SJSU's Cube³ Satellite Develompent Club.
+I am learning C++ through satellite development, with SJSU's Cube³ Satellite Develompent Club, in which I serve as the President.

 Feel free to reach me at @koyuul on Instagram, or at https://koyuul.github.io/.